Kitt Peak National Observatory: History

 The 84 inch (2.1 m) had its first light in September 1964.

 Over the decades the mountaintop hosted many telescopes, and achieved a variety of discoveries.
 Some examples of astronomical research KPNO contributed to include the study of dark matter, cosmic distances, high-redshift galaxies, and the Boötes Void.
 In addition, the observatory has engaged in variety of public outreach and education programs.

 In 2018, KPNO established plans for its Windows on the Universe Center for Astronomy Outreach.

 Notable discoveries

 In 1976 the Mayall Telescope was used to discover methane ice on Pluto.

 The 90 cm Spacewatch telescope was used to discover the Kuiper belt body, 20000 Varuna in the year 2000.
 This was discovered by an astronomer noticing the slow moving object in a blink comparison.

-KPNO Gallery

 Climate

 Due to its high elevation, the observatory experiences a subtropical highland climate (Cfb) with a much cooler and wetter climate throughout the year than most of the Sonoran Desert.